 BUT, there are always exceptions to the rule and here is one example.
 This is a pasture from New Zealand that is able to meet all trace mineral requirements without any additional supplementation.

 Even for selenium, which is something we don’t expect in New Zealand!

 Sodium is a bit low (nothing unusual there) and iodine was not tested, but the fact is it is actually a pasture that horses would do OK on without extra supplementation.
 Just need a bit of iodised salt!

 The horses on this pasture were being fed a selenium-containing balancer pellet and recently tested with blood selenium levels just in the high range (nothing scary, just high).
-It had us a bit baffled but looking now at the pasture results it makes sense.

 The lesson in this, forage analysis is a wonderful tool when assessing your horse’s diet and FeedXL makes it so super easy to really see what forage is providing and what you need to add, which in this case is very little.